 Create reports to analyze and measure the progress toward the fundraising goal.

-Look for donation programs and opportunities
+Look for donation programs and opportunities.

 Take advantage of public relations opportunities, and use communications tools like the website, e-newsletter, and social media platforms to reach donors.